 1. Filter Issues

-- In some cases, the filters might buzz or rattle, which can be reduced with silicone pads but remains an inconvenience for sensitive users.
+The manufacturer has fixed the filter position for easy installation for beginners, but it might reduce space for decorations.
+In some cases, the filters might buzz or rattle, which can be reduced with silicone pads but remains an inconvenience for sensitive users.

 2. Design Limitations

-- The filter and heater take up considerable space inside the tank, which leaves limited room for fish and plants.
+The tank lid lacks a hinge, making it difficult to manage during cleanings.
+The filter and heater take up considerable space inside the tank, which leaves limited room for fish and plants.

 Maintaining Your 5-Gallon Betta Tank for Long Term Health